TERMS AND CONDITIONS

 In some circumstances Accredited Organisations may have arrangements with overseas entities for administrative or other purposes.
 ACIC recommends that you seek further information from Crime Check Australia PTY t/as Crime Check (crimecheckaustralia.com.au, in circumstances where your information is likely to be disclosed to overseas recipients.

-Unless statutory obligations require otherwise, the information provided on the Crime Check National Criminal History Check online application form will not be used without your prior consent for any purpose other than in relation to the assessment of your suitability; or to maintain the records of ACIC and police agencies; or for law enforcement purposes.
-You will be required to submit another complete Crime Check National Criminal History Check online application form (including informed consent) for any future NPHCs.
+Unless statutory obligations require otherwise, the information provided on the Crime Check's Nationally Coordinated Criminal History Check online application form will not be used without your prior consent for any purpose other than in relation to the assessment of your suitability; or to maintain the records of ACIC and police agencies; or for law enforcement purposes.
+You will be required to submit another complete Crime Check's Nationally Coordinated Criminal History Check online application form (including informed consent) for any future NCCHCs.

-Information on the Crime Check National Criminal History Check online application form will be used by ACIC and police agencies for checking action; it will also be used to update records held about you by ACIC and police agencies.
+Information on the Crime Check Nationally Coordinated Criminal History Check online application form will be used by ACIC and police agencies for checking action; it will also be used to update records held about you by ACIC and police agencies.

-ACIC and police agencies will access their records to obtain and disclose Criminal History Information (PHI) that relates to you to the Accredited Organisation – Crime Check Australia PTY t/as Crime Check.
+ACIC and police agencies will access their records to obtain and disclose Criminal History (CH) that relates to you to the Accredited Organisation – Crime Check Australia PTY t/as Crime Check.

 The following links may be helpful in sourcing information on spent convictions in your State/Territory: